Human Services Software M&A: A Founder's Guide to the 2025-26 Market

 What Human Services Software Companies Command

-Human services software valuations reflect the sector's unique characteristics: high customer retention driven by regulatory mandates and complex implementations, but often constrained growth rates due to government procurement cycles.
+Human services software valuations reflect the sector's specific characteristics: high customer retention driven by regulatory mandates and complex implementations, but often slower growth because of government procurement cycles.
+Publicly disclosed pricing is limited, so founders should treat reported transactions as context rather than a formula.

 Several factors influence where a company falls within these ranges:

 Government contract stickiness is a significant value driver.
-Companies with multi-year government contracts and mandated system usage benefit from extremely low churn rates, which supports premium valuations even with moderate growth.
+Companies with multi-year government contracts and mandated system usage can benefit from low churn, even when growth is moderate.

 Data and outcomes reporting capabilities increasingly differentiate platforms.
-As government funders shift towards outcomes-based models, software that can demonstrate measurable client outcomes commands premium pricing and valuations.
+As government funders shift toward outcomes-based models, software that can demonstrate measurable client outcomes has a stronger strategic story.

 Revenue quality is under particular scrutiny.
-Acquirers distinguish between true SaaS recurring revenue, government contract revenue (which may be recurring but subject to procurement cycles), and professional services revenue.
-Higher proportions of SaaS revenue drive higher multiples.
+Acquirers distinguish between true SaaS recurring revenue, government contract revenue, and professional services revenue.
+Higher proportions of repeatable software revenue generally support stronger valuations.

-Scale and market share within specific sub-verticals significantly influence valuations.
-A company that is the dominant provider in a particular niche (for example, the leading foster care software or the primary HMIS platform in multiple continuums of care) can command premium multiples due to limited competition and high barriers to displacement.
+Scale and market share within specific sub-verticals influence valuations.
+A company that is the dominant provider in a particular niche, such as foster care software or HMIS infrastructure across multiple continuums of care, may be more attractive because displacement is difficult.

 Key Acquirer Profiles